Ant-Acid/contract-killer/README.md

 [Payment details]
 [Payment schedule]

 I issue invoices electronically.
-My payment terms are [number] days from the date of invoice by Venmo or PayPal.
+My payment terms are five [5] days from the date of invoice by Venmo or PayPal.
 All proposals are quoted in US dollars.

-I reserve the right to charge interest on all overdue debts at the rate of [percentage] per month or part of a month.
+I reserve the right to charge interest on all overdue debts at the rate of 10% per month or part of a month.

 ## The not-so-small print
 Neither of us can transfer this contract to anyone else without the other’s permission.